mcarr823/pi-tv-streamer/install/Restart.md

 From the login screen, click on the wrench icon up the top right side of the screen.
 It will provide you with a list of different desktop environments.

-Choose Plasma (Wayland).

-Plasma Bigscreen (X11) will also work, if you prefer X11 over wayland.

-If you don't know what that means, just choose Plasma Bigscreen (Wayland).
+Choose either Plasma Bigscreen (X11) or Plasma Bigscreen (Wayland) depending on which one you chose earlier in this guide.

+In short: if you want to use a remote, and you want to use it with programs other than just Kodi, choose X11.
+Otherwise, choose Wayland.

 Once you've made your choice, login.